nuhro/Intersection-Problem/README.md

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )

-The most interesting question we want to answer is whether the roundabout or the crossroad with lights is more efficients in terms of the parameters stated above.
+The most interesting question we want to answer is whether the roundabout or the crossroad with lights is more efficient in terms of the parameters stated above.
 Comparing the behaviour in dependence of the flow rates.
 Which model seems more secure for the participants.
 If we have time: is there a perfect car's velocity that optimizes the flow?
 Is our model with a two line crossroad & roundabout working more efficient/giving remarkable different results?
 Are two or three intersections of the same type changing the results that we obtained by just one crossroad/roundabout, what is more efficient?